toddkitta/CortanaIntelligenceSuiteWorkshopManual/03 Exercise 3 - Develop Data Factory Pipeline for Data Movement.md

     ![Screenshot](images/create_copy_pipeline_using_the_copy_data_wizard_5.png)

-1. From the File format settings tab, leave everything as defaulted except check the box **Column name in the first data row**.
+1. From the **File format settings** tab, leave everything as default except check the box **Column name in the first data row**.
 You can see the preview of the file from the bottom of the screen.
 2. Click **Next** button from the bottom of the screen.

     ![Screenshot](images/create_copy_pipeline_using_the_copy_data_wizard_6.png)